Martin Maier

-Martin Maier (January 20, 1840 – November 9, 1893) was founder and proprietor of Martin Maier Trunk and Bag Company (est. 1865) which specialized in making specialty and sample trunks.
-His company, which was based in Detroit, Michigan, was one of the largest distributors of luggage and leather goods in the Midwestern United States.
+Martin Maier (January 20, 1840 – November 9, 1893) was the founder and proprietor of Martin Maier Trunk and Bag Company (est. 1865), which specialized in making specialty and sample trunks.
+His company, based in Detroit, Michigan, was one of the largest luggage and leather goods distributors in the Midwestern United States.

 Early life

-Martin Maier was born January 20, 1840, in Langensteinbach, Baden, Germany.
+Martin Maier was born January 20, 1840, in Langensteinbach, Grand Duchy of Baden.
 He learned the saddler's trade, eventually becoming a master saddle maker.
 At age twenty-one, he migrated to the United States, living with his sister in Monroe, Michigan.
 Later, he moved to Detroit where he joined the Wolfe Brothers in the trunk and saddlery business.

 Maier moved to St. Louis in 1863 and, when the Civil War broke out, joined the Union Army.
 He participated in the March to the Sea Campaign from Atlanta and mustered out in 1865.
-During his time in the war, he fashioned a saddle for General Tecumseh Sherman.
+During the war, he fashioned a saddle for General Tecumseh Sherman.

-After the war, Maier moved back to Detroit where he married Elizabeth Dorman on May 3, 1866.
+After the war, Maier moved back to Detroit, where he married Elizabeth Dorman on May 3, 1866.
 They had six children.

 Trunk and Bag Company

 In 1865, Maier established his company at 55 Monroe Avenue in Detroit.
 He helped coordinate the construction of a business block with two friends, each occupying one-third of the block.
 The building contained a shoe store, a mortuary, and Maier's trunk and harness shop.

-After a fire, Maier moved his store to 102 Woodward Avenue and, later, expanded the business to a four-story block on Twelfth Street, where the trunks were constructed.
+After a fire, Maier moved his store to 102 Woodward Avenue and expanded the business to a four-story block on Twelfth Street, where the trunks were constructed.
 Maier was prolific in producing patented designs that made his trunks unique.
 A distinguishing high-quality feature was the issuing of uniquely built oak slat trunks.
-On much of his trunks, two M's would be stamped in pieces of the metal hardware, particularly his dome-tops.
+On many of his trunks, two Ms would be stamped in pieces of the metal hardware, particularly his dome-tops.